"Furious Angels" - BA Successor Chapter - Warhammer 40K Fantasy

 Anyway, the fluff is solid and very detailed, especially the section on your homeworld.
 Having your Chapter Master sacrifice himself for the mission is a time-honoured and much-worn plot device, but at least you didn't have him jump up and bitch slap the Avatar like he was the Nightbringer on crack.
 Too many people do that.

-Yeah this was supposed to be a raised middle digit to the Ultramarines and Calgon in particular - Malat was too hopped up on adrenaline to realise he'd bitten off WAY more than he could chew and if you're dead anyway, might as well take a few of the bastards with ya!
+Yeah this was supposed to be a raised middle digit to the Ultramarines and Calgon in particular - Malat was too hopped up on adrenaline to realise he'd bitten off WAY more than he could chew ;) and if you're dead anyway, might as well take a few of the bastards with ya! :soldier:

 What really concerns me is how stupidly similar this is to my own BA fluff.
 My background was that I played a company of Blood Angels who were utterly decimated during a botched drop pod assault on Hades Hive during the Second War for Armageddon, and they were forced to mass-recruit eighty new Scouts to bring the company back to battle-readiness.
 In their first campaign after reconstructing, they meet some Eldar, fight them, team up with them, then fight them again.
 I had the same idea you have - making up new fluff for new units as I bought them and used them in games.